 But here’s the tea: a man who respects you won’t use his feelings (or lack thereof) and yours against you, or to his advantage.

-So while you may be itching for exclusivity (the title, commitment, monogamy) and he’s just not there yet – he won’t go along a pace (say its your desired pace) that exceeds his feelings for you.
+So while you may be itching for exclusivity (the title, commitment, monogamy) and he’s just not there yet – he won’t go along a pace that exceeds his feelings for you, even if it’s the pace you want.
 For instance, if you’re ready to take the next step – be boyfriend and girlfriend – when he’s not, he may insist on not “staying the night” at one another’s place.
 From a modern worldview, we would pick this apart and say he’s not interested or is being deceptive, when that assumption is further than the truth.
-A man doesn’t like [respect] you if he’s sleeping with you – *gasp*.
+A man doesn’t like [respect] you if he’s sleeping with you outside his feelings – *gasp*.
 See what I did there??

 So we need to reframe this thinking that positively considers respect at the forefront.
 Another way of saying that is: respectfully, a guy can be *both* interested in you, AND also want to take a slower pace (by not staying over or sleeping at one another’s place).